Oriental Bittersweet

 Oriental bittersweet vine engulfs an apple tree in August

-The vine of oriental bittersweet aggressively entwines and smothers trees and other plants; leaves are round and glossy; roots are bright orange; flowers are small and greenish-yellow; and fruits are pea-sized capsules that change from green to bright yellow and split open when ripe in late autumn, revealing a bright red berry within.
+The vine of oriental bittersweet aggressively entwines and smothers trees and other plants; leaves are alternate, round and glossy; roots are bright orange; flowers are small and greenish-yellow; and fruits are pea-sized capsules that change from green to bright yellow and split open when ripe in late autumn, revealing a bright red berry within.

 Berries change from yellow to red in October